Hybrid Multizonal gPROMS–CFD

 High-precision multizonal gPROMS models with automated CFD coupling

-PSE's Hybrid Multizonal gPROMS-CFD (Hybrid Multizonal) software is a unique and powerful tool that allows you to connect gPROMS multizonal (multicompartment) models of processes such as crystallizers or stirred-tank reactors to FLUENT® computational fluid dynamics (CFD) models.
+SPSE’s Hybrid Multizonal gPROMS-CFD (Hybrid Multizonal) software is a unique and powerful tool that allows you to connect gPROMS multizonal (multicompartment) models of processes such as crystallizers or stirred-tank reactors to computational fluid dynamics (CFD) models created in Siemens STAR CCM+ or ANSYS Fluent®.

 This provides a high degree of accuracy when modelling processes in which chemical phenomena are strongly dependent on local hydrodynamic (especially mixing) effects.